How We Build

 First and foremost, through our investment into high specification structures for all our buildings, alongside designing and building BIM (Building Information Modelling)

-Many property developers use timer frame structures because they are cheaper, however in our opinion they are not sufficient, to stand the test of time.
+Many property developers use timber frame structures because they are cheaper, however in our opinion they are not sufficient, to stand the test of time.

 Timber frame structures carry weak points, leading to potential health and safety risks.
 Timber structures are susceptible to moisture and mould and can quickly depreciate.
 Their resistance is far lesser then Reinforced Concrete structures.